grinnell-cs/csc151-images/_eboards/eboard01.md

 _Practice writing algorithms!_

 * Form a group with other people with the same card.
-* Write instructions so that Sam can make a WowButter and jam sandwich using the bag o' sandwich supplies.
+* Write instructions so that Sam can make a wow butter and fruit spread sandwich using the bag o' sandwich supplies.
+    * Limit the damage to the room and Sam.
+    * Limit the mess in the room.
     * Assume that Sam is clueless.

 Debrief
 -------

+_Probably not until Friday._